 Easter Seals Iowa provides exceptional services to ensure that all people with disabilities or special needs and their families have equal opportunities to live, learn, work and play in their communities.
 We provide a wide range of support for children and adults with disabilities to promote independence and opportunities throughout their lives.
 Easter Seals Iowa gives the gift of hope, create change and find solutions.

 CARF (The Commission on Accreditation of Rehabilitation Facilities) is an accreditation organization that provides a framework for continuous quality improvement.
-Easter Seals Iowa is accredited for Life Club, Respite, Clients Socially Integrated (CSI), Service Coordination, Case Management, Hourly Supported Community Living, 24-Hour Supported Community Living and EmployAbility.
-Easter Seals has received a 3-year accreditation, the highest level possible.
+Easterseals Iowa is accredited for Life Club, Respite, Clients Socially Integrated (CSI), Supported Education, Case Management, Hourly Supported Community Living, 24-Hour Supported Community Living, Supported Employment, Project SEARCH, TEAM and EmployAbility.
+Easterseals Iowa has received a 3-year accreditation, the highest level possible.

 Easterseals Iowa Camp Sunnyside is accredited by the American Camping Association (ACA).
 All programs are available to individuals without regard to race, color, national origin, sex, age, or disability.